Communication-Efficient Federated Optimization over Semi-Decentralized Networks: Numerical Experiments

-Further, we run the single hidden-layer neural network training with 32 hidden neurons on the more complicated \texttt{MNIST} dataset \cite{li2012minist}.
-More specifically, we use the sigmoid and softmax function as the activation function and the cross entropy as loss function respectively, where the empirical loss w.r.t. the training parameter $\bx = \text{vec}\left(\bW_1,\boldsymbol{c}_1,\bW_2,\boldsymbol{c}_2\right)$ and the sample $\bz = (\boldsymbol{a},y)$ is defined as:
+Further, we run the single hidden-layer neural network training with 32 hidden neurons on the \texttt{MNIST} dataset \cite{li2012minist}.
+More specifically, we use the sigmoid and softmax function as the activation function, where the empirical loss w.r.t. the training parameter $\bx = \text{vec}\left(\bW_1,\boldsymbol{c}_1,\bW_2,\boldsymbol{c}_2\right)$ and the sample $\bz = (\boldsymbol{a},y)$ is defined using the cross entropy loss as:

 where the training weights $\bW_1\in\mathbb{R}^{32\times 784}$, $\bW_2\in\mathbb{R}^{10\times 32}$, $\boldsymbol{c}_1\in\mathbb{R}^{32}$, and $\boldsymbol{c}_2\in\mathbb{R}^{10}$.